wkew/FTMSVisualization/README.md

 * matplotlib version: 1.5.3
 * Bokeh version: 0.12.3

-The example jupyter notebook - [5-Interactive FTMS and Visualisation.ipynb](#5-interactive-ftms-and-visualisationipynb) - was originally written for Python 2 and may not work for Python 3.
+The example jupyter notebook - [5-Interactive FTMS and Visualisation.ipynb](#5-interactive-ftms-and-visualisationipynb) also now works in Python 3.

 For all files, you will need to correct the location of the scripts & the input data.
 An example of this location is included in the files.
 File locations must be absolute (Python 3).